 Content marketing is a long game—you build authority and SEO strength over time as articles rank higher and get more engagement from readers.
 That’s why it’s important that your content marketing campaigns are built on top of a solid and well-reasoned plan.
-When you invest a lot of time and effort into each campaign, everything needs to work together toward your goals.

 This all comes together to help you create the best possible content for your readers while also decreasing the time it takes to bring everything together.